sevilzeynali/kefsa/README.md

 The input folder should contanins scientific articles in txt format.

-In output folder you can see the keywords and their tfidf for each article in a separated txt file.
+In output folder you can see the keywords and their count in the text for each article in a separated txt file.